 The event and its route

-As such, the Vienna event attracts competitors from all over the world, including top-class athletes with Olympic experience.
+As such, the Vienna event attracts competitors from all over the globe, including top-class athletes with Olympic experience.
+Just under 13,000 took part in the full classic marathon in 2025.

-The race traditionally begins at the United Nations building before crossing over the Danube towards the city centre, where the route takes participants on a tour of some of Vienna’s main historical sights.
+This route typically takes participants on a tour of some of Vienna’s main historical sights.
 For example:

 - The Prater with the Riesenrad and national football stadium